hamii31/Mobile-Application/README.md

 NEGATIVES:
 I've heard that .NET MAUI has issues, now I can attest to those issues.
 The experience I got from this project is that of debugging a new issue everyday and fixing it, only for a new one to take its place -> patience.
 Adaptability is another one, given how wildy different each issue was.
 I had to create a "Dangerous" Trust Provider for the app to work in Development.
 I had to reinstall the Android Emulator multiple times, because it wouldn't load at all.
 I had to re-do my DB migrations, because the original one was creating major issues.

+I'm not giving up on this project, but given the lack of documentation or even understanding of the problems, I'll have to sit back and do some research.